Form I-589: Apply for U.S. Asylum

 An STP entails that you are allowed to live in the U. S for some time given that ICE will not use requisites to deport you during that period.
 You can renew this option multiple times, but it comes with some conditions.
 Renewing it means you can extend it as many times as necessary, but you’ll encounter some obstacles each time you renew.

 For this, one needs to file Form I-246 for Request for to Stay of Removal on the official website of Immigration and Customs Enforcement or ICE.
-Usually, individuals are expected to fill out this form and submit it in person at an Enforcement and Removal operations location.
+Usually, individuals must fill out this form and submit it in person at an Enforcement and Removal Operations location.

 Deferred Action